bowo-prasetyo/forkbuild/docs/Protocol.md

 Repository View, World View, and Author View can query them without depending on any specific blockchain.

+Identity Layers

+ForkBuild distinguishes three kinds of identity, each at a different layer of the protocol:

+1. Document Identity — `world.id` (UUID).
+The canonical identifier for a creation itself.
+One document may be published multiple times; its `world.id` remains the stable pointer to that creation.

+2. Publication Identity — `publication.id` (UUID).
+Identifies a specific
+   publish event, not the document.
+A document may have many publications (republished to another provider, or published again after edits).
+   Publication carries `documentId` to reference the document it published, but retains its own distinct identity.

+3. Blockchain Identity — future.
+A transaction hash, operation ID, or on-chain content identifier.
+The publisher adapter maps between Publication and blockchain-native identifiers without either concept leaking into the other layers.

 Discovery

 As of 0.1.23, Discovery is a separate protocol concern from Publishing.